VideojogosLusofona/fdg_2023_website/docs/calls.md

 Papers should have a maximum of 10 pages, excluding references, reporting new research.
-Papers need to be anonymized and submitted in the ACM SIGCONF version of the [ACM Master Template] within their respective track using EasyChair.
+Papers need to be anonymized and submitted in the ACM SIGCONF version of the [ACM Primary Template] within their respective track using EasyChair.
 FDG 2023 is held in cooperation with [ACM] and [ACM SIG AI], [SIGGRAPH] and [SIGCHI].